Sinop Archaeological Museum: Indoor exhibits

 The hallway off of the entrance contains sculptures and busts.
 A stone inscription featuring an agreement signed between Sinope and Heraclea Pontica (today: Karadeniz Ereğli) in 4th-century BC is also exhibited here.

 The small artifacts room features utensils, metallic tools, vases, terracotta figurines and architectural elements from the Serapeum, and glassware and artifacts from graves, all displayed in chronological order from the Early Bronze Age (3300–2100 BC) to the end of the Byzantine Empire (1453).
 A mosaic panel depicting seven muses of the arts, uncovered at excavations in Sinop's Meydankapı neighborhood, decorates the center of this section's floor.

 The stone works hall, reserved for the veneration of the dead, contains examples of the oldest steles from the Archaic period in Anatolia.
-A marble sculpture depicting two lions savaging a dee,r and a sarcophagus of a seaman are on display in this hall.
+A marble sculpture depicting two lions savaging a deer, and a sarcophagus of a seaman are on display in this hall.

 In the coinage section, the collection features examples of the first silver coins minted in Sinop, city coins, and coins from the treasures of Ordu and Gelincik, as well as Byzantine and Seljuk coinage are on display.

 The icon hall contains icons from Eastern Orthodox churches of Byzantine-era Sinop.
 The icons were painted and gilded fresco on plastered cloth or chestnut wood panel.
 They are similar to icons found in the churches of Russia and Cyprus.